EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # PSK Chaining

-An application using EDHOC with symmetric keys may have a security policy to change the PSK as a result of successfully completing the EDHOC protocol.
+An application using EDHOC may want to derive new PSKs to use for authentication in future EDHOC sessions.
 In this case, the new PSK SHALL be derived as EDHOC-Exporter("Chaining PSK", length), where length is equal to the key length (in bytes) of AEAD_V and the new PSK identifier SHALL be derived as KID = EDHOC-Exporter("Chaining KID", 4).

 # EDHOC with CoAP and OSCORE {#app-a}